How to use indicators in cBots¶

 It is time to implement auxiliary methods for executing trading orders.
 This is done to create an additional level of abstraction in the code, improving readability and reusability.

-We start by adding one more cBot parameter that would allow users to determine the traded volume.
+We start by adding one more cBot parameter that allows you to set the traded volume.

 1 2 |